cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ### Final Units 10, 11 & 12: Testing My Learnings & Looking to the SRM Future

-During the final few units we had the opportunity to take the knowledge gained and gain more experience applying it through an executive summary assignment.
+During the final few units, we had the opportunity to showcase the knowledge learnt  through an executive summary assignment.

-This report evaluated Pampered Pets again, but this time focused on the potential product quality and availability risks associated with the digitisation and internationalisation of the Pampered Pets business including the introduction of an international supply chain and automated warehouses worldwide.
+This report evaluated Pampered Pets again, but focused on the potential product quality and supply chain availability risks associated with the digitisation and internationalisation of the Pampered Pets business.

-Additionally, it provides a GDPR regulatory analysis and outlines a business continuity / disaster recovery strategy to help ensure a 24/7 digital e-commerce customer service capability.
+Additionally, it required a GDPR impact assessment and a business continuity / disaster recovery proposal to help ensure a 24/7 digital e-commerce customer service capability.

 ![Risk Process Step 1: Establish Context](/Modules/3/img/16.png)

-Here I had the opportunity to apply Bayeses' Theorem in a risk analysis exercise in order to determine probability of risk occurrence
+This was my opportunity to apply Bayes’s' Theorem during risk analysis to determine probability of risk occurrence.

 ![Applying Bayes's Theorem](/Modules/3/img/17.png)